• About the SPEAK Test

 • Policy on no-shows for the exam

 • What if I took the SPEAK test elsewhere?

 • What score do I need to be eligible to TA?

 • Whom do I contact for more information?

 The scores are posted to your Student Access account through the Registrar’s Office a few weeks after the test.
 You should see your score if you log in here:

 Additionally, your department will be notified once scores are available.

 Please note, scores are generally available approximately three (3) weeks after the date of the test.

 • How is the test graded?

-Occasionally, if two scores are more than 10 points apart, or if you earn a passing and a non-passing score, your test will be sent to a third rater.
+Occasionally, if two scores are more than 10 points apart, your test will be sent to a third rater for an additional score.
 The two closest scores of the three are then averaged.

 • Are there other tests I can take to be eligible to TA at UCI?